ArifAliNeosoft/Concept-of-Coroutines-and-Flows/Coroutine_1.md

 Many approaches to solve this problem:
 Threading , Callbacks , RxJava , Futures and Promises.

-But Kotlin;s recommended  ,most efficient approach to handle asynchronous code is Coroutines- which is the idea of suspendable computations, i.e. the idea that a function can suspend its execution at some point and resume later on.
+But Kotlin's recommended  ,most efficient approach to handle asynchronous code is Coroutines- which is the idea of suspendable computations, i.e. the idea that a function can suspend its execution at some point and resume later on.